 - Businesses with referral programs in place experience an average of 69% faster time to close.
-Furthermore, they also get a 59% higher lifetime value and 71% higher conversion rates of their clients.
+Furthermore, they also get a 59% higher lifetime value and 71% higher conversion rates for their clients.

 - 82% of SMB owners cite referrals as the primary source of new business.

-- 83% of customers are more likely to refer new customers after positive user experience.
+- 83% of customers are more likely to refer new customers after a positive user experience.

 As you can see, referred customers are precious.
 They are already at your front door, knowing they’ll buy your products/services.
 All you have to do is invite them in.
 Furthermore, they are more likely to stay.

 13. Do referral programs work?
 Success stories that prove the value of referrals – Thanks to Airbnb’s referral program, the company has almost doubled its total number of consumers each year since 2012.